 In the United States of America, the prominent stock exchange includes the following.

-- NYSE or New York Stock Exchange: Based on the total market capitalization of the listed securities, NYSE as the largest exchange in the whole world.
-Almost every largest and oldest publicly traded organization is listed on the New York Stock Exchange.
+- NYSE or New York Stock Exchange: Based on the total market capitalization of the listed securities, NYSE is the largest exchange in the whole world.
+Almost every largest and oldest publicly-traded organization is listed on the New York Stock Exchange.